eatup1/EmuELEC/README.md

 For the Odroid N2:
 `PROJECT=Amlogic-ng ARCH=arm DISTRO=EmuELEC make image`

-For the Odroid Go Advance
+For the Odroid Go Advance:
 `PROJECT=Rockchip DEVICE=OdroidGoAdvance ARCH=arm make image`

 if you want to build the addon: